 ‘Three Perspectives on Teachers’ by Evan Mantyk The Society April 17, 2013 Poetry 1 Comment I. The greatest writers are the teachers; The paper is their pupil; Each sheet defiantly stretches With a stark blank, diffused will.
 But, the teacher writes a story To fill minds, however plain, Crafting a rich tale of glory, Inspiring from the mundane.
 So their wills are all together Unified in a story arc, Pleasing and sturdy bound leather, The future craftsman’s bench mark.
 II.
 The greatest writers are the teachers, Humbly yielding to blank page, Quietly in the void searches For future artist or sage.
 Seeking the predestined story That is waiting to be told, Focusing what now seems blurry, Sifting the mud from the gold.
 Their students are the great heroes In the future’s giant plot; Letting go of their large egos, Teachers know what they are not.
 III.
 The greatest writers are the teachers, They, themselves, are each a book; The students are the apt readers, At each word they take a look.
 The teachers’ thoughts, views, and morals Are the underlying theme; How they maneuver life’s pitfalls, What they deem a lofty dream.
 If their tale is moving, captures Their students’ imagination, Then the final scene is rapture And helps guide future nations.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response Jim April 17, 2013 Yes!
 Yes!
 Yes! well done true and faithful teacher from one who knows, well said, well done!
 From a retired teacher of 26 years.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.